What is an ocarina?

 Use of the word 'ocarina'

 It is worth noting that the term 'ocarina' is very ambiguous in real world usage.
-It refers both to the Italian instrument described above, and the historic sculptural whistles.
-People refer to anything that makes sound using a hollow chamber as 'ocarina', despite the fact that these things vary hugely in their playability.
+People often refer to anything that makes sound using a hollow chamber as 'ocarina', both the Italian instrument described above, and the historic sculptural whistles, despite the fact that these things serve very different functions.

 For this reason, it is important to realise that the term 'ocarina' refers not to a single instrument, but rather a collection of different instruments that happen to have the same name.

-Different types of ocarinas can be distinguished using classifiers, for example 'transverse ocarina'; however their usage varies and are frequently omitted.
+Different types of ocarinas can be distinguished using classifiers, for example 'transverse ocarina' (see Types of ocarinas); however their usage varies and are frequently omitted.

 Why is it so ambiguous?

-This ambiguity probably exists as ocarinas have not developed a strong player tradition outside of Asia.
+This ambiguity probably exists as ocarinas fell out of use as serious musical instruments, and do not have a strong player tradition outside of Asia today.